tengfoonglam/cuda-training-series/README.md

 The material in this repository accompany the CUDA Training Series presented at ORNL and NERSC.

 This is my personal attempt on the course exercises with complementary notes.
 As the original readme instructions require the student to run the exercises on NERSC's Cori GPU nodes, I provide the necessary CMakeLists/instructions to compile/run all exercise on a local laptop with a GPU installed.
+Pre-commit hooks have also been added to enforce consistent code/text formatting.

 You can find the slides and presentation recordings [here](https://www.olcf.ornl.gov/cuda-training-series/).
 Original exercise repository can be found [here](https://github.com/olcf/cuda-training-series).